 Where Can I Get Flu Protection?

 Additionally, BCHD offers free flu shots and flu mist at our regularly scheduled immunization clinics Monday through Thursday.
 Check our TIKE IMMUNIZATION CLINIC SCHEDULE for the latest clinic days/times, or call 311.
-March 2014 Tike Clinic Schedule click here.
+For the April 2014 Tike Schedule Click Here.

 September 24, 2013

 Due to construction at the Eastern Clinic, located at 620 North Caroline Street the Immunization clinic will operate out of 1800 N. Charles Street until further notice.

 If you receive Medicare, you are encouraged to bring your Medicare Card.
 However, you can still receive the vaccine without the card.

 How to Prevent Transmission of the Flu Virus